New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 What are the different types of lifetime mortgages?

 There are two main types of lifetime mortgages – interest-only and roll-up.
 An interest-only lifetime mortgage is one where the borrower pays only the interest on the loan each month while the balance remains outstanding until they pass away or move into long-term care.
-A roll-up mortgage has no monthly payments, and the debt gradually increases over time.
-Both options have additional features such as an inheritance protection plan, flexible payment options, drawdown facilities and a no negative equity guarantee.

-Who offers the best retirement interest only mortgages?
+Who offers the best retirement interest- only mortgages?

 Alternatively, there are options available on the property ladder too.
 Suppose you’re looking to move house and require additional funding.
 In that case, HSBC lifetime mortgages may assist, although associated solicitors’ fees and other financial costs must be considered beforehand.